Alimir/wp-ulike/readme.md

 ```

 ## How Can I Create Custom Template In Users Liked Box?  ##
-* We have provided some variables in setting panel.
+We have provided some variables in setting panel.
 You can use them in textarea and then save the new options.
-* Attention: `%START_WHILE%` And `%END_WHILE%` variables are very important and you should use them out of the frequent string.
+Attention: `%START_WHILE%` And `%END_WHILE%` variables are very important and you should use them out of the frequent string.
 (Such as `<li></li>` tags sample in default template)

 ## Receive HTTP ERROR 500 on WP ULike > Statistics   ##
-* Increasing Your WordPress Memory Limit in wp-config.php to fix this error.
+Increasing Your WordPress Memory Limit in wp-config.php to fix this error.
 It is located in your WordPress site's root folder, and you will need to use an FTP client or file manager in your web hosting control panel.
-* Next, you need to paste this code in wp-config.php file just before the line that says "That's all, stop editing!
-Happy blogging."
+Next, you need to paste this code in wp-config.php file just before the line that says `That's all, stop editing!
+Happy blogging.`
 ```php
 define( 'WP_MEMORY_LIMIT', '256M' );
 ```